MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/xbox-live-title-storage/reading-configuration-blobs.md

 ms.localizationpriority: medium
 ---

-# Reading a configuration blob in Title Storage
+# Reading a configuration blob from Title Storage

 *Configuration blobs* are files in Xbox Live Title Storage that hold game data.
 The data are JSON objects that include virtual nodes that can be filtered before being delivered to the game.